-The school's physical facility is well maintained and generally looks neat and clean.
-District personnel periodically examine the school's physical facility and help eliminate obstacles to school safety.
+District personnel periodically examine the school's facilities and help eliminate obstacles to school safety.
 Additionally, health and fire department inspectors contribute to school safety.

 The classrooms are monitored for safety and appearance by the administration and individual classroom teachers.
-The pupils take pride in the appearance of the school.
+The pupils are taught to take active pride in the appearance of school property.